MicrosoftDocs/learn/learn-pr/azure/deploy-java-spring-boot-app-service-mysql/includes/2-build.md

 ### Maven

 We'll use the Maven package manager to structure our project and pull in dependencies.
-Maven also provides the tooling necessary to configure and deploy our project to the Azure App services with the Azure WebApp Plugin.
+Maven also provides the tooling necessary to configure and deploy our project to the Azure App Service with the Azure WebApp Plugin.

 ### Azure Database for MySQL